 Overall maximum diameter is 36.02mm measured at whatever point yields the maximum dimension, excluding solder tabs or lead wires.
 Overall minimum diameter is 34.00mm measured at whatever point yields the minimum dimension, excluding solder tabs or lead wires.
 Maximum length is 53.00mm measured from the mounting face of the motor to the furthest most point of the end bell, not including solder tabs, lead wires or original manufacturer's logo or name.
 Minimum length is 50.00mm measured from the mounting face of the motor to the furthest most point of the end bell, not including solder tabs, lead wires or original manufacturer's logo or name.
-Minimum length is 50.00mm measured from the mounting face of the motor to the furthest most point of the end bell, not including solder tabs, lead wires or original manufacturer's logo or name.
 Motor mounting holes must be on 1.00- inch (25.40mm) centers.

-Stack/Stator:
+8.8.4.2 Stack/Stator:

-Stack minimum length 19.30mm, maximum 21.00mm.
+For Modified Brushless Motors: Stack minimum length 19.30mm, maximum 21.00mm.
 Stack inside diameter minimum 12.50mm, maximum 16.00mm.
 If a continuous stack is used then the laminations have to be adjacent to one another without any insertions.
 The thickness of the stack plates is 0.35 +/- 0.05mm.
 All laminations must be of the same material.